What is the course about?

 What will we cover?

-We will look at the various ancient genres (epic, tragedies and history).
-Among the authors that we will discover together are Homer, Euripides, Herotodus and others.
+We will look at the various ancient genres, including epic, lyric poetry, tragedy, oratory, history and the novel across several centuries.
+Among the authors that we will discover together are Homer and Hesiod, Sappho, Euripides, Demosthenes, Callimachus, Plutarch and Lucian.
 The full list will be negotiated with the students at the start of the course and will depend on interests and time devoted to each author.

 What will I achieve?